Hawthorne001/dynamics365smb-docs/business-central/admin-outlook.md

 ## <a name="install"></a>Install the add-in for your own use

-If your organization allows it, you can install the Business Central add-in for just yourself.
-Contact your administrator if you're not sure.

-1. In Business Central, [!INCLUDE[open-search](includes/open-search-lowercase.md)], enter **Get the Outlook Add-in**, and then select the related link.
-1. Read the page and select **Next** when ready.

-   The **Configure Outlook** page opens to display the steps you need to complete to install the add-in.
-1. Select the **Download Add-in** button or **Download the add-in files to your device** link to save a file named *OutlookAddins.zip* on your device.
-You should find the file at the top of the browser.
-1. Go the folder where the OutlookAddins.zip was downloaded, and extract the **Contact Insights.xml** and **Document View.xml** files from the .zip to a folder of your choice.
-Learn more about extracting files in [Zip and Unzip files and folders](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-8d28fa72-f2f9-712f-67df-f80cf89fd4e5).
-1. In your browser, visit [https://aka.ms/olksideload](https://aka.ms/olksideload).

-   This link opens Outlook on the web, and then loads the **Add-Ins for Outlook** dialog.
-1. On **Add-Ins for Outlook** dialog, select **My add-ins** > **Add a custom add-in** > **Add from a file**.
-1. Select one of the .xml files that you extracted from the zip file, like **Contact Insights.xml**, then select **Open** > **Install**.
-1. Repeat steps 6 and 7 for the other .xml file, if you downloaded one.
-1. Select **Next** when ready.
-1. On the **Receive a sample email message to evaluate the add-in** page, if you want receive a welcome email message from Business Central with an overview of using the add-in, turn on **Send sample email message**.
-1. Select **Finish** to complete the installation.

-Business Central now connects to your email server and installs the add-in in your [!INCLUDE [outlook-name-short](includes/outlook-name-short.md)].
-This operation doesn't take long.
-You're now ready to start using the add-in in [!INCLUDE [outlook-name-short](includes/outlook-name-short.md)].
-Learn more in [Use Business Central as your Business Inbox in Outlook](work-outlook-addin.md).

-### <a name="onprem"></a>For Business Central on-premises

-If you're using Business Central on-premises, installing the add-in might be slightly different.

 1. In Business Central, [!INCLUDE[open-search](includes/open-search-lowercase.md)], enter **Get the Outlook Add-in**, then select the related link.
 1. Read the page and select **Next** when ready.
 1. The **Configure Outlook** page opens to display the steps you need to complete to install the add-in.
 Do the following steps: